Peter Franchot: National politics

 Franchot endorsed U.S. senator from Illinois Barack Obama for president on January 10, 2008.
 He endorsed former secretary of state Hillary Clinton for president on November 17, 2015.
 Franchot endorsed Senator Amy Klobuchar for president on February 17, 2020.

 Redistricting

-Franchot supports using a bipartisan commission consisting of an equal amount of Democrats, Republicans, and Independents to draw the state's congressional and legislative districts.
+Franchot supports using a bipartisan commission comprising an equal number of Democrats, Republicans, and Independents to draw the state's congressional and legislative districts.
 He also supports splitting the state legislature's 47 multi-member districts in 141 single-member districts.
 Franchot supported a 2012 ballot referendum to repeal the state's congressional maps.
 The measure was rejected 64%–34% in November 2012.

 Social issues

-Franchot supports the removal of Confederate monuments in Maryland, rallying for the removal the Talbot Boys statue on social media.
+Franchot supports the removal of Confederate monuments in Maryland, rallying for the removal of the Talbot Boys statue on social media.
 The Talbot Boys statue, the last Confederate monument on public land in Maryland, was removed in March 2022.

 In December 2012, Franchot said that he would allow same-sex married couples to file taxes jointly.